quicwg/base-drafts/draft-ietf-quic-transport.md

   Stream Data field extends to the end of the packet.
 If this bit is set to 1, the Length field is present.

-* The FIN bit (0x01) of the frame type is set only on frames that contain the final size of the stream.
-Setting this bit indicates that the frame marks the end of the stream.
+* The FIN bit (0x01) indicates that the frame marks the end of the stream.
+The final size of the stream is the sum of the offset and the length of this frame.

 An endpoint MUST terminate the connection with error STREAM_STATE_ERROR if it receives a STREAM frame for a locally-initiated stream that has not yet been